 8.8 approve the design of, and determine targets for, any performance related pay schemes operated by the Company and approve the total annual payments made under such schemes;

 8.9 review the design of all share incentive plans for approval by the Board and shareholders.
-For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors, Company Secretary and other designated senior executives and the performance targets to be used;
+For any such plans, determine each year whether awards will be made, and if so, the overall amount of such awards, the individual awards to executive directors, Company Secretary and other executives and senior managers and the performance targets to be used;

-8.10 determine the policy for, and scope of, pension arrangements for each executive director and other designated senior executives;
+8.12 determine the policy for, and scope of, appropriate pension arrangements for each executive director and other designated senior executives and ensure that only basic salary is pensionable;

-8.14 ensure that all provisions regarding disclosure of remuneration, including pensions, as set out in the Companies Acts, the Listing Rules of the Irish Stock Exchange and the UK Listing Authority, the UK Corporate Governance Code and the Irish Stock Exchange Annex are fulfilled.
+8.16 ensure that all provisions regarding disclosure of remuneration, including pensions, as set out in the Companies Acts, the Listing Rules of the Irish Stock Exchange and the UK Listing Authority, the UK Corporate Governance Code and the Irish Stock Exchange Annex (and any successors thereto) are fulfilled.

 9. Reporting Responsibilities